okta/okta-auth-js/docs/idx.md

 #### Step Mode vs Legacy Mode

 > :grey_exclamation: This distinction is only relevant in `auth-js@8.x`.
-Previous versions always execute in (what is now known as) "Legacy Mode".
+Previous versions always execute in, what is now known as, "Legacy Mode".

 The `IDX` client was developed to be flexible and to enable a couple different invocation patterns to ease use.
 Over time (and as the IDX API has evolved), we have seen inconsistency in these various patterns.
-As of `auth-js@8.x`, each step (remediation) in a given flow will need to be explicitly.
-This will likely result in "more code", however the behavior of the client will be consistent.
+As of `auth-js@8.x`, each step (remediation) in a given flow will need to be explicitly specificed.
+This may required more code, but it makes client behavior consistent.

 ##### Step Mode

-"Step Mode" is the new default mode as of `auth-js@8.x`.
-It requires each call to `idx.proceed` to provide either an `actions` or `step` property, like so
+Step Mode is the new default mode as of `auth-js@8.x`.
+Step Mode requires each call to `idx.proceed` to include either an `actions` or `step` property, like so

 ```javascript
 const response = await idx.proceed({ step: 'identify', username: 'foo@bar.com' })
 ```

-The `step` (or `actions`) property refers to the name of the remediation which should be used to proceed within the flow.
-The `IDX` client will proceed with the specified remediation and return the response, it will no longer recursively remediate.
+The `step` (or `actions`) property names the remediation to run.
+The `IDX` client will execute that remediation and return the response; it will not automatically perform subsequent (recursive) remediations.
+You must call `idx.proceed` for each step.

-A handful of features will no longer work in "Step Mode", including:
+A handful of features will no longer work in Step Mode, including:
-* Recursively calling remediations
+* Recursive remediation (automatic recursive calls)
 * [`flow`](#flow)
 * [Up-front](#up-front-approach)

 ##### Legacy Mode

-"Legacy Mode" maintains the behavior of the `IDX` client prior to `auth-js@8.x`, but is on a deprecation path.
-It can be useful to those who need to upgrade their `@okta/okta-auth-js` installation, but cannot migrate their customized IDX-driven login experience at the same time.
+Legacy Mode preserves pre-8.x behavior and is on a deprecation path.
+Use it only as a temporary migration aid.

 Legacy Mode enables other features, which no longer work in [Step Mode](#step-mode), including:
-* Recursively calling remediations
+* Recursive remediation (automatic recursive calls)
 * [`flow`](#flow)
 * [Up-front](#up-front-approach)

 However these patterns can be a bit inconsistent (which ultimately led to the decision to phase them out).

-Legacy Mode can be enabled when constructing `OktaAuth` or per each `idx.proceed` call
+Legacy Mode can be enabled when constructing `OktaAuth` or on a per-call basis when calling `idx.proceed`.

 ```javascript
 const oktaAuth = new OktaAuth({